Savannah Conner

 MSW, LCSW| 479.310-9090 |SHELLI@OAKSCOUNSELING.NET

-During the counseling process, my goal is to meet you where you are and to help you navigate through the difficulties of life successfully.
-I come to you with experience working in various settings including inpatient and outpatient therapy.
-Within each of those settings, I have worked with a diversity of populations including children, adolescents, adults, and families.
-My passion is working with women of all ages, dealing with various issues, including, but not limited to depression, anxiety, bi polar, grief, trauma, health and lifestyle issues, relationships, and job related stress, as well as continuing my work with children, adolescents, and their families.
-I utilize various therapeutic techniques in therapy, and attempt to focus on the individual needs of each client.
-I obtained my Master’s in Social Work, at the University of Arkansas, Fayetteville, and am a Licensed Clinical Social Worker.
+During the counseling process, my goal is to meet you where you are, while helping you navigate through the challenges in life.
+I come to you with experience in various mental health settings including inpatient, outpatient, and school based.
+My passion is working with women of all ages, dealing with various struggles, including, but not limited to depression, anxiety, health and lifestyle issues, relationships, and job related stressors.
+I utilize various therapeutic techniques to focus on the individual needs of each client.
+I obtained my Master’s in Social Work, from the University of Arkansas, Fayetteville, and am a LCSW.

 Carrie Henry